Spark Program

 - Non-dilutive, simple terms

-- Typically paid after approval and confirmation of a working build/demo (timing depends on program operations and compliance)
+- Typically paid after approval and confirmation of a working build or live deployment, subject to program operations and compliance

 Visibility and Ecosystem Support